rossh2/rossh2.github.io/_pages/wedding/eustis.md

 ## Wedding gifts

-If you'd like to give us a wedding gift, we have a [wedding registry](https://www.amazon.com/wedding/hayley-ross-paul-cummer--june-2022/registry/31I9YKCDJTCY3) on Amazon.com.
+If you'd like to give us a wedding gift, we have a [wedding registry](https://www.amazon.com/wedding/hayley-ross-paul-cummer--june-2022/registry/31I9YKCDJTCY3) on Amazon.
 (No need to stick to presents on the registry if you have the perfect idea.)
 At the time of writing, the registry is still a work in progress - check back for updates!